|Particulate Monitoring||Guided Research: Data Analysis|

 Construct a bar graph of the data you have downloaded.

 While bar graphs are interesting and a good way to visualize data, they have some problems.
-This graph does not allow us to really explore the relationship between lichen coverage and tardigrade density.
+This graph does not allow us to really explore the relationship between temperature and ozone.

-Construct a three-variable line graph of the data you have downloaded.
+Construct a two-variable line graph of the data you have downloaded.

 Making a Box Plot